mystist/mystist.github.com/liber_en.md

 ---

-LLM Prompt Engineer, Senior front-end engineer, former senior engineer at SAP.
+LLM Prompt Engineer, Senior front-end Engineer, former Senior Engineer at SAP.

 Developed an LLM AI Agent platform from scratch, which can help any company build their LLM business.